binary-com/gce-manager/README.md

 # Google Compute Engine Manager

 This project manages a pool of GCE (preemptible and non-preemptible) instances with desired minimum count of instances running at a time.
-Whenever any preemptible instances get terminated, it will attempt to recreate them and if preemptible instances are unavailable, non-preemptible instances will be created instead.
+Whenever any preemptible instances get terminated, it will attempt to restart or recreate them in different zone and if preemptible instances are unavailable, non-preemptible instances will be created instead.

+There are 3 strategies used in GCE Manager to main compute capacity:
+  1. Recycling instance - Start back the same instance if it gets terminated for the first time or an instance reaches maturity stage
+  2. Relocating instance - Move instances that were terminated twice to different zones based on termination rate score
+  3. Using non-preemptibles - When too many zones are high in demand, use guaranteed uptime instance for stability until demand cools down

 ## Instructions
 1. Install Google API Python client and PyYAML via pip: